Hotmoka/hotmoka/tutorial/Takamaka.md

 that specifies to use Java 11 and provides the dependency that we need.

 > We are using `1.0.0` here, as version of the Hotmoka and Takamaka
 > projects.
-Replace, if needed, this with the current version of such projects,
+Replace that, if needed, with the current version of such projects,
 > as printed during their compilation with Maven.

 Since the `pom.xml` file has changed, the `family` project might